-After caring for acutely ill patients in a high-intensity environment at Manchester Royal Infirmary, Manchester was in a position to share experiences with colleagues in Kenya to help them manage the current pandemic through treatment and prevention.
+After caring for acutely ill patients in Manchester, the University was in a position to share experiences with colleagues in Kenya to help them manage the current pandemic through treatment and prevention.

 Colleagues across the University used this opportunity to undertake the ambitious, in-depth study on the prevention and reduction of viral transmissions within crowded settlements.
 As an example, the role of Faculty of Science and Engineering was to look at novel materials for the construction and design of face masks.

 In another example, the Global Development Institute is looking at regional value chains (the most cost-effective way) in East Africa to source the best materials to make face masks, find reputable manufacturers and engage with the best distributors at a time of a future pandemic.

 “This truly is a multidisciplinary project trying to look at the effectiveness of this public health care bundle we have put together, whether it can be used now or in future pandemics in crowded settlements in Africa, South America or South East Asia,” says Professor Nirmalan.

 “Preliminary work is currently underway and we’re excited to continue working with the University of Nairobi, Kenya Medical Research Institute, Egerton University and the Kenyan diaspora in Manchester who have enabled us to establish invaluable links with Kenya.